exito95/raven-LEILA/README.md

 ```

-- Create a Python virtual with tools of your choice using the environment.yml file in the root of the project.
+- Create a Python virtual environment with tools of your choice using the environment.yml file in the root of the project.

 - Activate the new environment according to instructions in the terminal window.